AdobeDocs/commerce-operations.en/help/release/beta.md

 # Adobe Commerce beta releases

 Beginning in June 2023 and going forward, Adobe will release public betas for patch releases ("beta releases").
-Beta releases are available to all Adobe Commerce customers and Adobe partners prior to general availability (GA) and include security, compliance, performance, and high-priority quality fixes.
-See the [release schedule](schedule.md) for a list of public beta release dates.
+Beta releases are available to all Adobe Commerce customers and partners prior to general availability (GA) and include security, compliance, performance, and high-priority quality fixes.

 >[!IMPORTANT]
 >